ApeWorX/ape/docs/userguides/networks.md

 2. Some chains may not implement EIP-1559 or may have forked from a specific configuration.
 3. Response differences in uncommon blocks, such as the `"pending"` block or the genesis block.
 4. Revert messages and exception-handling differences.
-5. You are limited to using `web3.py` and an EVM-based chains.
+5. You are limited to using `web3.py` and EVM-based chains.